 Cool Weather Weakens Your Lawn

-During the fall and winter months it is important to minimize the foot traffic across your lawn, especially when frost, ice or snow is present.
+During the fall and winter months it is important to minimize the foot traffic across your lawn, especially when frost, ice or snow is present or if you have a septic tank in the area.
 Repetitive foot traffic can cause compaction of your lawn and increase the wear on the blades.
 This will not destroy the grass but can damage it badly enough that it will take a while to recover in the spring.

 Constant foot traffic in a certain area that actually causes a path can, in fact, destroy that grass enough to cause you to have to replant in the spring.
 This traffic includes pets and children playing outdoors.